 Finding a truer path

 Back home I had a decision to make.
 I knew I had to find another path, another kind of work, a different line of studies.
 No more pressure.
 No more fantasies, no more grand claims.

 I had arrived at the most basic of questions: What did I want to do?

-At first I had no idea how to answer that question, because in my book, what I wanted had never mattered much.
+At first I had no idea how to answer that question, because in my life, what I wanted had never mattered much.
 It had never been about what I wanted, only what I thought needed to be done, what I felt compelled and obliged to do because of the suffering I saw around me.